An easy egg pie recipe that uses kitchen staple ingredients. It is lightly sweet and not too rich, perfect for your everyday dessert indulgence.

 Pointers and Tips for Making Egg Pie

-To make a flaky pie crust, it is important to leave the butter in flat small pieces as you incorporate it into the flour.
+- To make the flaky pie crust, it is important to leave the butter in flat small pieces as you incorporate it into the flour.
 That will ensure the flakiness of the pie crust.
 Ideally, you are looking for a mixture that resembles a coarse meal with bits of butter here and there.

-It is also important to work fast when incorporating the ingredients and when rolling the dough.
+- It is also important to work fast when incorporating the ingredients and when rolling the dough.
 You don’t want to let the butter soften as that will sabotage the tender, crisp flakiness you are aiming for.

-Finally, when baking, you can tell if the pie is done when the edges are set and the middle has a very slight jiggle.
+- Finally, when baking, you can tell if the pie is done when the edges are set and the middle has a very slight jiggle.
 The residual heat will cook the custard completely and the jiggle will set eventually.

-Cool the pie completely and chill in the fridge before serving.
+- Cool the pie completely and chill in the fridge before serving.
 The egg pie will be firmer and easy to cut after being chilled.